getsentry/sentry/docs/config.rst

         SENTRY_FEATURES['auth:register'] = True

-.. data:: SENTRY_PUBLIC
+.. describe:: SENTRY_PUBLIC
-    :noindex:

     Should Sentry make all data publicly accessible?
 This should **only** be used if you're installing Sentry behind your company's firewall.

     Users will still need to have an account to view any data.